constellation-app/constellation/CoreSchemaView/src/au/gov/asd/tac/constellation/views/schemaview/docs/schema-view.md

 ## Introduction

-The Schema View is the source of information for all attributes, types, and plugins that are available in the CONSTELLATION schema(s) of the current graph.
+The Schema View is the source of information for all attributes, types, and plugins that are available in the Constellation schema(s) of the current graph.

 <div style="text-align: center">